sarahthoorens/e-commerce/README.md

   ## Description

-  The instructions for this project were to build the back-end of an e-commerce site using Sequelize ORM models and MySQL to interact with the data.
+  The instructions for this project were to build the back-end of an e-commerce site using Sequelize ORM models and MySQL to effectively interact with the inventory data after seeding a database.
+Server tests using Insomnia were required to confirm GET, POST, and DELETE routes were correctly coded to interact with the product, category and tag models.

   ![Insomnia demo screenshot at products list](/Develop/assets/insomnia.png)